1.2. For further information about this policy, please contact email@example.com.

 5.3.
 Session cookies: These cookies allow website operators to link the actions of a user during a browser session.
 A browser session starts when a user opens the browser window and finishes when they close the browser window.
 Session cookies are created temporarily.
 Once you close the browser, all session cookies are deleted.

 6.1.
 Changing your cookie settings.
-Please note that browsers allow you to change your cookie settings.
-These settings are usually found in the 'options' or 'preferences' menu of your browser.
+Please note that internet browsers allow you to change your cookie settings.
+These settings are usually found in the 'options' or 'preferences' menu of your internet browser.
 To understand these settings, the following links may be helpful.
-Otherwise, you should use the 'Help' option in your browser for more details.
+Otherwise, you should use the 'Help' option in your internet browser for more details.

 - Cookie settings in Internet Explorer